chien-lung/localization/README.md

 # Localization
-Implement Kalman Filter and Particle Filter to localize the PR2 robot with the given path.

-# About the project
 EECS 498 Algorithmic Robotics - Full 2021

 Prof. Dmitry Berenson

+Implement Kalman Filter (KF) and Particle Filter (PF) to localize the PR2 robot with the given path.
+To realize more details, please read our [final project report](final_project.pdf).

 # Getting started

 ## Install necessary packages
 We use the following packages in this project: `numpy`, `scipy`, `pybullet`, and `matplotlib`.

 ```
 $ bash install.sh
 ```